For women who are tired of surviving in ways they’ve already outgrown.

 Together, we gently explore family-of-origin dynamics while honouring your culture, lived experience, strengths, and the parts of you that adapted in order to survive.

-Healing isn’t about blaming the past.
+Healing is not about blaming the past.

-It’s about understanding yourself with enough compassion to stop repeating what no longer fits.
+It is about understanding yourself with enough compassion to stop repeating what no longer fits.

-• Life changes us.
+Life changes us.

 Motherhood.